 What Is Mindfulness?

-Mindfulness means paying full attention to something.
+Mindfulness is paying full attention to the present moment.
 It means taking your time to really notice what you're doing.

 Mindfulness happens naturally sometimes.
 Let's say you're getting ready to take a foul shot in basketball.
 You carefully position your feet at the line.
 You look up at the hoop and feel the ball in your hands.
-Taking your time, you bounce the ball a couple of times.
-You tune out all the other sounds and take your shot.
+Taking your time, you dribble the ball once or twice.
+You tune out all distractions and take your shot.
 Swoosh — yes!
 That's mindfulness in action.

 Why Do People Need Mindfulness?

 Mindfulness helps you do your best at things.
-It helps you:
+When you’re mindful, you:

 - pay attention better